madelinecameron/reader/README.md

 ## Set up
 1. Have server with nginx and supervisor installed

 	a.
 Alternatively, you can run `./startup` in the scripts folder

 2. Have SSH access to server
 3. Replace variables with proper variables in `.profile`

 	a.
 For GOOGLE_APPLICATION_CREDENTIALS:
 	https://www.npmjs.com/package/@google-cloud/text-to-speech#before-you-begin

+4. Run `make browser`
-4. Add your `server_name` param to `infra/reader` (nginx conf)
+5. Add your `server_name` param to `infra/reader` (nginx conf)
-5. Replace 0.0.0.0 with your server's IP in `provision` along with the path to the SSH key
+6. Replace 0.0.0.0 with your server's IP in `provision` along with the path to the SSH key
-6. `./provision`
+7. `./provision`
-7. Replace 0.0.0.0 with your server's IP in `deploy` along with the path to the SSH key
+8. Replace 0.0.0.0 with your server's IP in `deploy` along with the path to the SSH key
-8. `./deploy`
+9. `./deploy`
-9. Replace "reader.domain.com" in `server/index.js` with your own domain
+10. Replace "reader.domain.com" in `server/index.js` with your own domain

 Or do it your way, I dunno.